UnstableDesign/AdaCAD/docs/learn/examples/hygromorphic-linen.md

 ### Tile S and Z regions across the weft
 Now I have two drafts, one that represents S twisting regions on system a and Z twisting regions on system b.
 Next, I need to arrange these structures into different regions.
 One way I could do this would be to generate an indexed colored graphic representing my regions in Photoshop and uploading with the *image map* feature.
 Instead, I'm going to do this using only AdaCAD operations.

-Specifically, I'm going to use *variable width sampler* and *variable length sampler* to create a checkerboard effect.
+Specifically, I'm going to use  <OpLink name="sample_width" /> and  <OpLink name="sample_length" /> to create a checkerboard effect.

 ![file](img/animatedlinen_samplewidth_flow.png)

-I start by using the *variable width sampler*.
+I start by using the <OpLink name="sample_width" />.
 This operation lets me specify a text based pattern and uses that pattern to create a design.
 Here, I input:

  `a20 b20 a20 b20 a20`